thaiminh2022/se104-survey-system/docs/software-requirements-specification.md

 ### 1.3 System Overview

 The system supports authenticated survey owners and public respondents.
-Survey owners can create multi-section surveys with multiple question types, publish or archive surveys, share public links and QR codes, inspect analytics, and export results.
+Survey owners can create and edit multi-section surveys with multiple question types, publish or archive surveys, share public links and QR codes, inspect analytics, and export results.
 Respondents can open published survey links and submit answers without signing in.

 The detailed business rules for ownership, survey state, public access, response collection, analytics, exports, and current constraints are maintained in [Business Rules](business-rules.md).